vigneshv98/PDF-Analyzer/README.md

 - Verify if page count is within KDP limits for selected trim size and color option
 - Verify image color spaces (ensuring CMYK for color printing)
 - Check for proper bleed settings
+- Supports uploads up to 650 MB (cover or interior)

 ## Setup Instructions